2 ACCOUNTING POLICIES

 (iii) Portfolio Management Fees (net of tax)

-(iv) Interest Income
+(iv) Interest income

-(v) Dividend Income
+(v) Dividend income

-Dividend income is recognised in the statement of profit or loss on the date that the Company's right to receive payment is established, it is probable that the economic benefits associated with the dividend will flow to the entity and the amount of dividend can be reliably measured.
+Dividend income is recognized in the statement of profit or loss on the date that the Company's right to receive payment is established, it is probable that the economic benefits associated with the dividend will flow to the entity and the amount of dividend can be reliably measured.
 This is generally when the Shareholders approve the dividend.

-2.12 Income Tax
+2.H Income Tax

 Current Tax